brajeshwar/brajeshwar.github.io/_posts/2008/2008-11-12-outsourcers-from-open-source-community.md

----
-layout: post
-title: To - The Outsourcers; From - The Open Source Community
+# To - The Outsourcers; From - The Open Source Community
----

 Open-Source community and Outsourcing are poles apart, but the most striking thing they have in common is the dependence on their modes of communication.
 The Open-Source development communities rely more on the asynchronous modes of communication such as e-mails, online forums, discussion sites, bug trackers as compared to the synchronous modes of communication such as phones, chats etc. used by Outsourcing personnel.